14 Top Jobs in Singapore

 Job 1: Aged Care Worker

-With the rising aged population in Singapore, it’s not surprising that there is an increase in demand for aged care related careers.
+With the rising aged population in Singapore, it’s not surprising that one of the top jobs in Singapore is for the aged care industry.

 One of which could include being a staff nurse in the nursing care center or an old folks home.
 If you find ‘ah mas’ and ‘ah gongs’ cute and enjoy spending time with them, then this is the job for you.